Skip to content

 Can we prevent named data entirely?

 Yes.
-Choose the Union-strict profile and keep the default exceptions only.
+Choose the Union-strict profile and keep named disclosure limited to predefined urgent safety exceptions.

 When can an individual be named?